 "Should be on the desk of every lawyer who deals with cutting edge legal issues involving computers or the Internet."
-Jay Monahan
+Jay Monahan and Compliance with Subpoenas and Court Orders

 General Counsel, ResearchGate

 ABOUT THE AUTHOR

 IAN C. BALLON

 Ian Ballon is Co-Chair of Greenberg Traurig LLP's Global Intellectual Property and Technology Practice Group and is a litigator based in the firm's Silicon Valley and Los Angeles offices.
 He defends data privacy, cybersecurity breach, TCPA, and other Internet and mobile class action suits and litigates copyright, trademark, patent, trade secret, right of publicity, database and other intellectual property matters, including disputes involving Internet-related safe harbors and exemptions and platform liability.